robfatland/serverless/azure/tutorial.md

-## 5 Installing extensions, Python, and so forth
+## 5 Installing Python and Extensions

 * Verify you have Python 3.8+ 64-bit installed on your development system: `python --version`